강의

 Response: "Is it okay to proceed with development in the current state where several features remain undecided?"

 "Are you just building what you're told to build?
-Grow into a developer who can interpret requirements and define problems on your own."
+Grow into a developer who can interpret plans and define problems on their own."

 3. Developers who struggle to explain "why they are developing this"

-• Good at implementing features, but unable to explain why those features are needed
+• Good at implementing features, but can't explain why those features are needed

 • There are difficulties in designing the purpose and problem context of development

-• → Developer → Problem Solver → Someone who wants to grow into a Problem Setter
+• → Developer → Problem Solver → Someone Growing to Become a Problem Setter

 Request: Button size + 10 pixels